Chegutu: Schools

 There are ten primary schools in Chegutu: Bryden Country School, David Whitehead Primary School, Hartley Number 1 Primary School, Chinengundu Primary School, Chegutu Primary School, Kaguvi Primary School, Pfupajena Primary School, Our Lady of Sorrow Primary School, Hartley Number 2 Primary School, and St Francis Primary School; and four secondary schools offering up to advanced level: St Francis High School (Chegutu)|St Francis High School, Pfupajena High School, Adventist High School, and Chegutu High School.

 Most of the schools are government-owned.
 The local municipality owns 2 primary schools; 3 schools are owned by the Catholic Church, St Francis Primary and Secondary owned by the Archdiocese of Harare, and Our Lady owned by the Catholic nuns of the order Our Lady of Sorrow.
 The Methodist Church in Zimbabwe owns one primary school, Chegutu Primary, and the Seventh-day Adventist Church owns one secondary school.
 There are also a number of privately owned colleges offering primary and secondary education, but some are registered while some are yet to be registered.

 Suburbs

 There are four high-density suburbs: Chinengundu, Pfupajena, Chegutu, and Kaguvi (Phase 1–4) and one medium-density suburb, Umvovo.
 Pfupajena is popularly known as "kumaPee" and Chegutu known as "kumaCee".
 To most people, Chinengundu suburb is known as Heroes and the other part as ZMDC as the mining giant had built its staff houses in the area.

 The low-density suburbs are Hartley Hills, Hintonville, and Rifle Range.

 Sporting facilities

 There is one football stadium, Pfupajena Stadium, and one golf course which houses the Chegutu Country Club.
 The local municipality owns one swimming pool.

-Local activities also include tiger spotting.